 The Open Source Technology Improvement Fund is a corporate non-profit organization that connects open-source security projects with much needed funding and logistical support.
-This core value is driven by public fund-raising and by soliciting donations from corporate and government donors.
+We do this through public fund-raising and the solicitation of donations from corporate and government donors.

 OSTIF’s Audit Process

-The audit team gets to work.
-Code is evaluated for vulnerabilities based on the scope of the review.
+After approval, the audit team gets to work.
 You are provided with updates as the review progresses.
-OSTIF manages the process and acts as a neutral party should any questions or concerns arise.
+OSTIF manages the process and acts as a neutral party to handle any questions or concerns.

 Auditors supply you with the results of the evaluation and assist with fixes and strengthening the code.
 This process allows for lasting impact on the software’s security.